textarcana/textforms/README.md

 aren't familiar with that poetic form).
 Just invoke the script and it will launch an interactive shell.

+Poems you create will be saved in `poetry/textforms.txt`.
+If you want to save poems somewhere else, the path is set at the top of `lib/Compose_Verse.pm`

 ## How do I stop it?

 The shell runs until you force it to quit by pressing Control C.

-## Where are my poems saved?

-Poems you create will be saved in `poetry/textforms.txt`.

-If you want to save poems somewhere else, the path is set at the top of `lib/Compose_Verse.pm`

 ## Forbidden Words